AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-workspace.md

  Flows | Represents the number of unique successful destination flows connected with basic information created for a destination.
  Authorized | The date when the connection to this destination was authorized.

-## Data flows {#data-flows}
+## System View {#system-view}

-The **[!UICONTROL Data flows]** tab displays a graphic representation of the activation flows that you have set up in the Real-time Customer Data Platform.
+The **[!UICONTROL System View]** tab displays a graphic representation of the activation flows that you have set up in the Real-time Customer Data Platform.

 ![Data-flows1](/help/rtcdp/destinations/assets/data-flows1.png)

-Select any of the destinations displayed on the page and press **[!UICONTROL View flows]** to see information on all the data flows you have set up for each destination.
+Select any of the destinations displayed on the page and press **[!UICONTROL View flows]** to see information on all the connections you have set up for each destination.

 ![Data-flows2](/help/rtcdp/destinations/assets/data-flows2.png)